How do I troubleshoot domain transfer failures in Route 53?

 Resolve "clientTransferProhibited" status errors

 The domain registries for all generic TLDs and several geographic TLDs provide the option to lock your domain.
 Locking a domain prevents someone from transferring the domain to another registrar without your permission.
-If you enable transfer lock for a domain, then the status is updated to "clientTransferProhibited".
-To remove the status, disable the transfer lock:
+If you turn on transfer lock for a domain, then the status is updated to "clientTransferProhibited".
+To remove the status, turn off the transfer lock using the following steps:

 1. Open the Route 53 console.